pchemguy/SQLite-SQL-Tutorial/Introduction.md

 ### Limitations and Workarounds

 Because of the [target uses][SQLite Apps], SQLite lacks several useful features provided by more powerful client/server RDBMS engines, such as stored procedures, support for variables, and dynamic SQL.
-At the same time, the common tables expressions ([CTEs][]) feature implemented by SQLite provides an important tool for structured/modular programming.
+At the same time, the "common tables expressions" ([CTEs][]) feature implemented by SQLite provides a powerful tool for structured/modular programming.
 CTEs significantly simplify the development and readability of complex queries and provide a convenient debugging tool.
 [Parameterized queries][] at least partially compensate for missing stored procedures.
-The set of string manipulation functions provided by SQLite also  misses basic features, some of which can be implemented via its JSON module.
-Two advanced features -  [recursive CTEs][RCTEs] and [window functions][fWin] - also provide interesting functionality.
+The set of SQLite's string manipulation functions also misses basic features, though its JSON module provides some alternative options.
+Two advanced features -  [recursive CTEs][RCTEs] and [window functions][fWin] - also provide helpful functionality.

-### Database Administration Tools
+### Tools

 I have tried several GUI database administration (DBA) tools.
 Most of the time, I use [SQLiteStudio][] and [DB Browser for SQLite][].
 Both are feature-rich solid DBA tools.
 Among other features, SQLiteStudio has a powerful multiple-document interface and better support for extended DDL and multiple database connections.
 DB Browser for SQLite, on the other hand, provides instant search and multi-tabbed SQL script editor with code highlighting and completion.
 Occasionally, I use [DBeaver][] (a commercial tool with a community open source edition) and [HeidiSQL][].

+I use [StackEdit.io][] as the primary Markdown editor and [Tables Generator][] to prepare Markdown-formatted tables.

 <!--
 Summary of topics: